,

 • Ensures peace of mind knowing your garden is a safe place for pets.

 Therefore, being proactive and choosing pet-safe plants from the start is crucial for their well-being.
+We created a comprehensive list of nontoxic plants that are safe for dogs, cats and horses according to the ASPCA for your reference.

 Understanding Plant Toxicity Levels